-The VII Academy sponsors a series of lectures and book club meetings led by VII Photo Agency photographers.
+The VII Academy sponsors a series of lectures and book club meetings led by VII Photo Agency photographers and guests.
 They are designed as educational tools where photographers explore the field craft and technique of storytelling practice in various forms, such as personal projects, working on assignment for the media or NGO’s, and political coverage.
 The current series of online events are held live and can be attended for free–please click here to register for all of VII’s free content.

 Maggie Steber offers a picture of Haiti that includes a vibrant culture and a nation plagued by turmoil that is...

 Seamus Murphy endeavors to capture the spirit of contemporary Ireland in his witty, closely observed book, “The Republic”.

 Peter Tatchell is an experienced media figure who shares some of the lessons learned as a human rights activist.

 ”Idols+Believers” presents a fully rounded exploration of the nature of fame and fandom in the twenty-first century.

 In this lecture, Mary Gelman explains the specifics of shooting social stories online through examples of her current work.